ITT at Hungerhill

-As with other teacher training routes, you’re equally eligible for a training bursary (or, where appropriate, scholarship) and can apply for the same financial support, such as student loans.
+As with all teacher training routes, you could be eligible for a training bursary (or, where appropriate, scholarship) and can apply for the more financial support, such as student loans.

-Fees are £9000 payable with student loan.
+Fees are £9250 which can be paid privately or with a student loan.
 Bursaries or scholarships of up to £30 000 are available in some subjects depending on your degree class.

 For full details on finance visit https://getintoteaching.education.gov.uk/funding-and-salary/overview

 When you apply you will need these codes for the Choices section of your application form: